EliasB-NU/showmaster/README.md

   showmaster-network:
     external: false
 ```
-To add scenes you need to use a database tool like Datagrip or pgAdmin.
+To add scenes, you need to use a database tool like Datagrip or pgAdmin.
 There is also currently no integration with other tools, but I am working on it.

 ## Description